 Although you should check with the laws of your state, the following guidelines are typical:

-• Pre-employment checks: 10 years
+- Pre-employment checks: 10 years

-• Credit history: 7-10 years, depending on the prospective employee’s salary.
-(Usually over $75,000 goes to 10 years)
+- Credit history: 7-10 years, depending on the prospective employee’s salary.
+(Usually, over $75,000 goes to 10 years)

-• Criminal felonies: 7-10 years, depending on the state or federal requirement
+- Criminal felonies: 7-10 years, depending on the state or federal requirement

-• Other Criminal Records (misdemeanors): indefinitely, or from 5-10 years, depending on state law
+- Other Criminal Records (misdemeanors): indefinitely, or from 5-10 years, depending on state law

-• Professional, employment and education: indefinite
+- Professional, employment, and education: indefinite

-• Tenant background check: varies by state
+- Tenant records screening: varies by state

-How To Get A Copy of Your Background Check
+How To Get a Copy of Your Background Check

 For background checks conducted by an employer, you are entitled to the following under the Fair Credit Reporting Act :

-• Notification of a pre-adverse action
+- Notification of a pre-adverse action

-• Be given a copy of the background check report in case of a pre-adverse action
+- Be given a copy of the background check report in case of a pre-adverse action

-• Notification of an adverse action notice
+- Notification of an adverse action notice

-• File for dispute regarding the accuracy or completeness of any information in the background check report
+- File for dispute regarding the accuracy or completeness of any information in the background check report

-Can I Get a Copy Of My Background Check for Free?
+Can I Get a Copy of My Background Check for Free?

-• That you are currently unemployed and intend to look for work within the next 60 days.
+- You are currently unemployed and intend to look for work within the next 60 days.

-• You receive public benefits.
+- You receive public benefits.

-• You believe there may be errors in your report because you have been the victim of fraud or identity theft.
+- You believe there may be errors in your report because you have been the victim of fraud or identity theft.

 How Can I Fix Errors on a Background Check?

-After the employer sees your background check report and it negatively affects your employment, they are required to send you a copy of the report and a “Summary of Rights” with instructions on how to get in touch with the company that prepared the report.
+After the employer sees your background check report and it negatively affects your employment, they are required to send you a copy of the report and a “Summary of Rights” with instructions on how to get in touch with the company that prepared the report.17

-If you find any mistakes in the report, you can ask the background reporting company to correct the errors, then send an updated report to the employer.
-By law, they are required to investigate and correct it within 30 days of your complaint.
-If they refuse to act on your request, you can file a complaint with the Fair Trade Commission (FTC).
+If you find any mistakes in the report, you can ask the background reporting company to correct the errors, and then send an updated report to the employer.
+By law, they are required to investigate and correct it within 30 days of your complaint.16 If they refuse to act on your request, you can file a complaint with the Fair Trade Commission (FTC).

 So whether you are preparing yourself for employment, or you simply want to know how to get a background check on yourself and see any criminal records, there are many options available.